sifive/freedom-e-sdk/README.md

     * settings.mk
       - Used to set `-march` and `-mabi` arguments to the RISC-V GNU Toolchain.
 * A Few Example Programs (found under `software/`)
+  - empty
+    - An empty project.
+Serves as a good starting point for your own program.
   - hello
     - Prints "Hello, World!" to stdout, if a serial device is present on the target.
+  - sifive-welcome
+    - Prints a welcome message and interacts with the LEDs.
   - return-pass
     - Returns status code 0 indicating program success.
   - return-fail